smartinez03/BRIDGEUP_ClimateCoders/guides/GitHub_guide.md

 - [ ] 11.
 When you're ready,
     * Type **git add about_me.txt**.
 This lets git know you're ready to make a change.
 If you make a lot of changes, you could also do **git add .** so all the changes are added.
     * Type **git commit -m** \"\<Your message here\>\".
 Change \[Your message here\] to explain why you&#39;re making the change – i.e. &quot;Adding in my name&quot; etc.
-    * To make sure the changes have been made, type in **git status**
+    * To make sure the changes have been made, type in **git status**.

 - [ ] 12.
 Next, you&#39;ll upload this change to your online repository.
 Type **git push origin master**.
 This tells git to send the changes you made on the **master** branch of your repository to the forked repository on GitHub.

 Congratulations!
 You just successfully pulled a file from an online repository, and pushed your changes back all using Terminal!
-GitHub master in the making.
+You are a GitHub master in the making :sunglasses: